jonathanleinola/TrafficSim/plan/README.md

 <br/>
 ## Project description: ##

 This project is developed during the span of the course ELEC - A7151 - Object-Oriented Programming with C++.
 The topic is about traffic simulator.
-The topic description and goal are copied from the course material which is simulating and analyzing city traffic can be useful for example when one wants to predict traffic jams or estimate the effect of new roads.
+The topic description and goal are copied from the course material.
+Simulating and analyzing city traffic can be useful for example when one wants to predict traffic jams or estimate the effect of new roads.

 Numerous different factors make traffic a highly nonlinear, almost chaotic system.
 The goal of this project is to create configurable traffic simulator and analysis tools for it.
 To ease development and maintenance, the application structure is described in Figure 1.